What are bunions? A bunion is a curve that occurs at the big toe, affecting women and men in a 3:1 ratio respectively.

 Over hundreds of years, the big toe has changed its function, becoming more lever-like allowing us to walk far more effectively.
 This can be said due to the anatomy of our feet noted today.
 There are a few muscles that insert into the big toe at an oblique angle.
 Each one of them exerts a force onto the big toe, pulling into a bunion position purely because of the angle at which it inserts into the toe.
 All it needs is some encouragement.
 That encouragement comes in the form of foot joints that are too flexible allowing the muscles to overpower the big toe joint and pull the toe skew.
 This is the case for someone who has flat feet or has hyper-mobile joints.
 The bunion then starts to form making the foot unstable.
 The foot then compensates by calling on the second toe to start carrying the burden of propelling the body forward.
 Unfortunately, the second toe is made up of very slim bones and is not designed to carry such loads.
 Corn or hard skin soon develops underneath the second toe in response to this excess load.
 This weight shift from the first to the second toe is a common cause of pain in someone with a bunion, eventually requiring treatment.
 It is also the reason why the second toe eventually overrides the first toe after the excess load permanently damages the joint.

 Bunions can also run in the family.
-On clinical observation, however, it appears as though we do not inherit the bunion itself but rather the factors the predispose us to develop bunions.
-Typical examples are inheriting a flat foot or a hyper-mobile big toe joint.
-Over a few years of walking (from age 1-9), we can then slowly start to develop a bunion because of the predisposing inherited anatomical factors being present.
-This is the encouragement mentioned above that then allows the muscles to slowly cause the bunion development.
+On clinical observation, it appears that bunions are not hereditary but rather underlying factors predispose us to develop bunions.
+Typical examples are a flat foot or a hyper-mobile big toe joint.
+Over a few years of walking (from age 1-9), we may develop a bunion because of the predisposing factors being present.

 Bunion treatment options